stratapp/stratapp-website/contact.md

 ---
 {:.font-weight-bold}

-# ask a question or learn how to become a partner
+# ask a question or become a partner

 ##### seamless execute strategy and day to day work in one place